 For thus says the LORD of hosts: “He sent Me after glory, to the nations which plunder you; for he who touches you touches the apple of His eye.
 “For surely I will shake My hand against them, and they shall become spoil for their servants.
 Then you will know that the LORD of hosts has sent Me.”

 a.
 He who touches you touches the apple of His eye: The phrase “apple of His eye” was used to describe something precious, easily injured, and demanding protection.

 i.
 “He esteems them as much as men value their eyesight, and is as careful to protect them from injury, as men are to protect the apple of their eye.
 The pupil of the eye is the tenderest part of the tenderest organ, and very fitly sets forth the inexpressible tenderness of God’s love.”
 (Spurgeon)

 b.
 They shall become spoil for their servants: God promises that those who enslaved the people of God would become spoil for the restored people of God.
 The enslavers would become enslaved.
 This will be ultimately fulfilled in the millennial reign of Jesus.

 i.
-I will shake My hand against them: All God needs to do to bring such a dramatic reversal of standing is to shake his hand against the enemies of His people.
+I will shake My hand against them: All God needs to do to bring such a dramatic reversal of standings is to shake His hand against the enemies of His people.